atrial-albumen/atrial-albumen.github.io/about.md

 I've got a B.A. in Music Performance from North Greenville University, where I studied with Fabio Parrini.

-Currently I'm working on my M.M. from Converse University, studying with the great Dr. Steven Graff.
-I'm learning how to not just *play* but to *be*, and I'm getting to learn this in some pretty cool music with some pretty cool people.
+Currently I'm working on my M.M. from Converse University, studying with Dr. Steven Graff.

 I live in South Carolina and want to teach music theory and piano some day.